Captain Howard Rudolph Cody

 Two days after President John F. Kennedy was shot in Dallas, Captain Howard Cody was killed in Vietnam.

 On November 24, 1963, Cody boarded a B-26 bomber (tail number 44-35703) with two other crew members: First Lieutenant Atis K. Lielmanis, his navigator, and an unnamed Vietnamese crewman.
-Their mission was to support ground operations fighting the VietCong near Ca Mau, about 160 miles southwest of Saigon.
+Their mission was to support ground operations fighting the Viet Cong near Ca Mau, about 160 miles southwest of Saigon.

-Daring as ever, Cody flew into the danger and pressed the attacking Viet Cong to reveal the positions of their guns so that other planes could target the enemy’s artillery, but took damage.
+Daring as ever, Cody flew into the danger and pressed the attacking Viet Cong to reveal the positions of their guns so that other planes could target the enemy’s artillery, but he took damage.
 On his final pass, he was barraged by enemy fire and lost control of the aircraft.
 First Lieutenant Lielmanis and the Vietnamese crewman ejected, but Cody did not.

 The plane crashed near Ca Mau, Vietnam.
-The next day Lielmanis’s body was found along with partial, identifiable remains of the other crewman.
+The next day, Lielmanis’s body was found along with partial, identifiable remains of the other crewman.
 Cody’s remains were not recovered.
 Local flooding postponed further searches at the time.

 Cody’s Family

-Cody’s wife, Myrna, and their three children were living in Fort Walton, Florida at the time of the crash.
+Cody’s wife, Myrna, and their three children were living in Fort Walton, Florida, at the time of the crash.
 His daughter recalled coming home from Sunday School when a friend ran up and told them that their father was missing.

 Legacy

 Cody’s accomplishments were recognized in several ways.
 Cody’s legacy lives on today in a street name near Fort Walton, where he was stationed.
 At Keelser Air Force Base in Biloxi, Mississippi, Cody Hall is the largest academic building on the base.
 These places ensure that his bravery will forever be remembered.
-Captain Rudolph Howard Cody’s name is memorialized on the Honolulu Memorial at the National Memorial Cemetery of the Pacific in Honolulu, Hawaiʻi and on the Vietnam Veterans Memorial on the National Mall in Washington, D.C., on panel 01E, line 035.
+Captain Rudolph Howard Cody’s name is also memorialized on the Honolulu Memorial at the National Memorial Cemetery of the Pacific in Honolulu, Hawaiʻi, and on the Vietnam Veterans Memorial on the National Mall in Washington, D.C., on panel 01E, line 035.

 Bibliography